gargium/gargium.github.io/_posts/2017-03-27-boom-bust-index.md

 I thought it'd be cool to visualize these trends by pulling data from [DATA.GOV](https://www.data.gov), which has a treasure trove of information about various cities.
 It has census information, crime data, the amount of bicycle racks on every corner, and much  more.
 I used CitySDK, which can be found on DATA.GOV, and I highly recommend [checking it out](https://uscensusbureau.github.io/citysdk/) for your own projects!

 There are multiple factors that affect the valuation of a home, including local school APIs, crime rates, walkability scores, and proximity to industry.
 We can use census data to track home valuation growth and decline and gain insight into how well the supply of homes satisfies the demand from buyers.
+In the future, data like this could help urban planners figure out what neighborhoods to focus city resources on and better apportion public funds, thus increasing fiscal efficiency at the local municipality level.

 ## Getting Up and Running
 * Fork the [Boom Bust Index on Github](https://github.com/gargium/ATT-Big-Data-Challenge)